 Mr. Dendy earned a Bachelor of Business Administration in Management from Texas Tech University.
 He holds the designation of Certified Risk Manager (CRM) and Certified Insurance Counselor (CIC) from the National Alliance for Insurance Education and Research.
 In 2017, the University Risk Management and Insurance Association (URMIA) awarded him the honor of Distinguished Risk Manager (DRM).

-Mr. Dendy is a founder, former president, and chair of the board of directors of drops of grace inc, a non-profit faith-based organization partnering with organizations for water, health, hygiene, and community development projects in Malawi, Africa and Nicaragua, and disaster recovery projects in the United States.
+Mr. Dendy is a founder, former president, and chair of the board of directors of drops of grace inc, a non-profit faith-based organization partnering with organizations for water, health, hygiene, and community development projects in Malawi, Africa and Central America, and disaster recovery projects in the United States.

 Jason King serves as the Executive Director of Systemwide Compliance & Ethics Officer for the U.T.
 System.
 He provides guidance on a number of issues; including conflicts of interest, nepotism, gifts, honorarium, and political activity.

 Before joining the Systemwide Compliance Office, Mr. King worked for the U.T.
 System Office of General Counsel, where he was responsible for providing legal and ethical counsel, training and assistance to administrators Systemwide.
 Mr. King has also previously served as an Assistant General Counsel of the Texas Ethics Commission.